neilzone/documentation/linux/kernel/building.md

 sudo cp arch/arm/boot/zImage /boot/$KERNEL.img
 ```

+**Note**:

-**Note**: On a Raspberry Pi 2/3/4, the `-j4` flag splits the work between all four cores, speeding up compilation significantly.
+ * On a Raspberry Pi 2/3/4, the `-j4` flag splits the work between all four cores, speeding up compilation significantly.
+ * You mya need to use 'make -j4 Image modules dtbs' for recent kernels (after 5.8?)

 ## Cross-compiling